artie-labs/transfer/README.md

 ### Locally
 There are multiple ways to get an image of Transfer:
-1. Pull the image from [Dockerhub](https://hub.docker.com/r/artielabs/transfer)
+1. Pull the image from [Dockerhub](https://hub.docker.com/r/artielabs/transfer), or
-1. Git clone the repo and run
+1. Git clone the repo and run, or
 ```sh
 go build
 ```